swissashley/chrome-ext-linkedinEndorser/README.md

-## Chrome extension - Now You (Don't) See Me
+## Chrome extension - Linkedin Endorser

 ### Background

-Sometimes I don't feel comfortable letting people see the content I am currently browsing when they passing by.
-Whenever you want to hide all of your tabs,this Chrome extension will help you to close all the tabs, save them into a temporary bookmark folder, and restore them later with one button.
+It's App Academy job hunting season!
+This Chrome Extension can let you endorse your classmates just in one click!

 ### Functionality & MVP

 With this extension, users will be able to:

-- [ ] Hide ( & bookmark) all the tabs with one click.
-- [ ] Restore ( & remove the temporary bookmarks) all the tabs with one click.
-- [ ] Use Hotkey to hide & restore.
-- [ ] Open your preset homepage when hiding all the tabs.
+- [ ] Endorse all the skills for his friend.
-- [ ] Use password to restore the tabs.

 ### Wireframe